 A Monster Calls by Patrick Ness, illustrated by Jim Kay (ages 10+)

 Worth reading and rereading because there are layers upon layers of meaning, skillful writing, and a haunting truthtelling that resonates with us all.
-Ever since Conor’s mom got breast cancer, a wild, ancient tree monster has visited him in Conor’s nightmares.
-The monster demands that Conor admit the truth but Conor refuses to give in to the monster’s demands, not really even understanding what those are.
-Meanwhile, in the awake world, Conor’s moved in with his cold, unfriendly grandmother.
+Ever since Conor’s mom gets breast cancer, a wild, ancient tree monster visits Conor’s nightmares.
+The monster demands that Conor admit the truth but Conor refuses.
+Meanwhile, in the awake world, Conor moves in with his cold, unfriendly grandmother.
 The metaphorical nightmare echos Conor’s real-world experiences as we journey with him into pain, loss, and eventually, healing.
 Astonishing and powerful, this is one of the best books I’ve EVER read.